 The Corporation and TPFM have partnered with 4 Pillars for TPFM to be the provider of Loans to 4 Pillars' clients until November 30, 2018 subject to an automatic renewal for a further period of 5 years until November 30, 2023, unless TPFM and 4 Pillars mutually agree otherwise.
-TPFM will provide Loans to the strongest of clients that are referred by 4 Pillars.
+As a result, 4 Pillars will serve as a major source of loan originations that TPFM will underwrite.
 TPFM shall have full discretion on the lending criteria and to whom TPFM will advance Loans.
-TPFM will provide Loans to Borrowers that are clients of 4 Pillars and, with prior written consent from 4 Pillars, other Borrowers.
-In addition, upon the final expiration date of the agreement between TPFM and 4 Pillars, or earlier as may be the case, when TPFM no longer has a contractual relationship with 4 Pillars, TPFM intends to provide Loans to Borrowers that are not clients of 4 Pillars.
+TPFM has a rigorous underwriting process and will provide Loans to only the strongest of clients that are referred by 4 Pillars.
+TPFM will provide Loans to Borrowers that are clients of 4 Pillars and although the Program is not available to competitors of 4 Pillars, TPFM intends to offer the loans directly to qualifying consumers in a Consumer Proposal who have been making payments for two years or more.
+In addition, upon the final expiration date of the agreement between TPFM and 4 Pillars (or upon earlier termination of or amendment to the agreement), when TPFM no longer has a contractual relationship with 4 Pillars, TPFM intends to provide Loans to Borrowers that are not clients of 4 Pillars.
 See Item 2.2.2 4 Pillars Consulting Group Inc. and Item 2.7.2 Loan Program Agreement with 4 Pillars Consulting Group Inc.